 Jana Irmert

-With her praised third album „The Soft Bit“ (July 2021), sound artist and composer Jana Irmert explored the materiality of sounds.
+With her praised albums „The Soft Bit“ (2021) and „What Happens At Night“ (2022), sound artist and composer Jana Irmert explored the materiality of sounds.
 Using manipulated field recordings, voice samples and synthesizer sounds, she carves out electronic soundscapes as if she were using sonar in deep darkness.
 Jana Irmert’s artistic output takes on various forms – from live performance and multichannel composition to collaborations with filmmakers, dancers and visual artists.

 In 2019 she received the German Documentary Film Music Award, in 2021 she has been nominated for an Edda Award for her sound design on Jóhann Jóhannsson’s film „Last and First Men“.